NewsLocal NewsGrand Rapids

 READ MORE: 'Thank goodness no one was killed': Fight over easement lands neighbors in Kent County Court

-The charges stem from a physical confrontation between the Davenports and the Butlers, a family that possesses the right to use a two-track easement on the Davenport’s rural property in Byron Township.
-The easement leads to a separate property of their own.
+The charges stem from a physical confrontation between the Davenports and the Butlers, a family that possesses the right to use a two-track easement on the Davenport’s property in rural Byron Township.
+The easement leads to a separate property owned by the Butlers, who reside in Allegan County.

 Notably, when Butler asked Kent County deputies for supervision while he removed the stones with a tractor, they told him to wait for a better day.